Enabling the Internet of Things

 Printed electronics are crucial in the development of the Internet of Things, in which objects become increasingly smart, gathering and sharing information with other objects and the cloud.
 Our homes, cars and even clothes are being fitted with a wide range of sensors, smart labels, loggers and tags, all of which can be manufactured at low-cost by using printed electronics.

-integrate electronics in any type of material, creating affordable smart objects.”
+“Our advanced screen-printing techniques enable us to integrate electronics in any type of material, creating affordable smart objects.”

 A world of possibilities